leeian1011/Text-Reader/README.md

 I would like to experiment with having all the expected read bytes be one byte big.
 Although, I think I could just use a `for x: char in string' for loop to ease the issue, I'll try working with bytes first!
 (It's easier to match with byte literals)

+Building this taught me simple usage of the `Result<T, E>` enum, a bit more about `Vec` and also just very slightly on how ownership and borrowing works.
+Command-line arguments and also match control flow statement.
+All in all a pretty rounded basic project!

 ### Extras
 *I am horrible with creating digital mind map that captures my idea and concepts so here's one I've drawn out.
 I plan to learn how to use software that allows me to create mind maps to better explain my concepts and ideas!*